 After high school, and a four year enlistment in the Marine Corps, Eric felt a renewed sense of calling to music ministry.
 Around that time he met Jennifer, and they were happily married in September of 2013.

 Eric later earned a B.A. in Music with an emphasis in Vocal Studies at St. Xavier University.
 He and Jennifer, and their five children began attending Redemption Church in 2018, and were excited for Eric to come on staff later that year.

-The Roses are grateful to participate in the life of a vibrant, growing congregation.
+The Roses are grateful to participate in the life of growing congregation.

 Director of Women's Ministry